 Autumn offers a much quieter alternative to a summer visit in Yellowstone National Park, along with fabulous scenery and abundant wildlife.
 It’s home to nearly 70 species of mammals, including, bison, elk, moose, bears and wolves.
 In September, the elk usually begin rutting and can be seen around Mammoth Hot Springs, while bears and other animals become more visible as the season moves forward.
 Plus you’ll be able to enjoy the beauty of the geothermal features without the thick crowds, including Old Faithful and many other geysers, rainbow-hued Grand Prismatic Springs and other hot springs, mudpots, paint pots and more.

 A popular weekend getaway in Vermont, Stowe sits among one of the most famous regions to visit in the fall, the Green Mountains.
 In autumn, the mountains are blanketed in a stunning array of color, with violet-red pin cherry and yellow alder leaves along with blazing orange and red maple trees.
-Enjoy a scenic drive to marvel at the most vibrant shades of foliage along the Green Mountain Byway that runs between Stowe and Waterbury and Stowe.
+Enjoy a scenic drive to marvel at the most vibrant shades of foliage along the Green Mountain Byway that runs between Stowe and Waterbury.
 You can also look forward to many other fall delights, including made-in-Vermont items like maple syrup and cider donuts.
 Go in mid-October, October 9-11 in 2020 to enjoy the Stowe Foliage Arts Festival.

 Cape Cod, Massachusetts